 Nojus Saad is a multi award-winning social entrepreneur with 7+ years of community research, capacity-building, and advocacy expertise in digital healthcare, gender justice and healthcare entrepreneurship.
 He has directly served 5600+ youth and women in 59 rural, refugee, and marginalized societies of Iraq, India and France.

-Nojus Saad (he/him) is a multidisciplinary award-winning president & Chief Executive Officer who specializes in making corporate decisions, leading an international Board of Directors, developing key operational initiatives to drive and maintain substantial institutional growth, overseeing the implementation of advocacy ptojects, and maintaining communication with key national and international stakeholders.
+As a multidisciplinary President & Chief Executive Officer at Youth For Women Foundation, Nojus specializes in making major corporate decisions, developing key operational initiatives to drive and maintain institutional growth, overseeing the implementation of social enterprises, and maintaining communication with key national and international stakeholders.

-His experiences in the industries of digital healthcare, gender equality, and internet governance are key to his ongoing success as the president & chief executive of Youth For Women Foundation.
+His expertise in the industries of healthcare, business, and digital transformation are key to his immeasurable impacts as the youngest president of the France-based INGO, Youth For Women Foundation